 The use of mercury, a highly toxic chemical, in gold processing constitutes another important health concern.
-Its use was identified on most gold processing sites.
+Its use was identified on 98% of all gold processing sites.
 Despite numerous sensitisation and training campaigns promoting a more responsible use of mercury, 3 of the 4 worst practices, set out in the 2017 Minamata Convention on Mercury, are widespread in the region.
 Firstly, retorts are rarely used.
 The gold-mercury amalgam is generally burned in open air, thereby releasing its toxic fumes to the atmosphere.
 Secondly, 71% of sites using mercury are close to residential areas, where children live and play, women prepare food, and households do subsistence farming.
-Finally, cyanide-based vat leaching is a booming business in the region.
-These plants are much more efficient in capturing gold and are therefore likely to reduce the volumes of mercury used by ASM.
-However, at the time of our data collection, most leaching plants were purchasing tailings from ASM sites and processed them without first removing mercury residues.
-This is problematic because contact with cyanide renders mercury even more toxic and accelerates its evasion to water, soil and air.
+Finally, cyanide leaching is a booming business in the region.
+Leaching plants purchase tailings from ASM and process them without removing mercury residues.
+Contact with cyanide renders the latter even more toxic and accelerates its evasion to water, soil and air.